Fort Worth Car Accident Attorney Near You

 - Determine who’s at fault and financially liable for your injuries

-- Consult with experts in the Fort Worth area so that we can build the strongest possible case on your behalf
+- Consult with experts in the Fort Worth area to build the strongest possible case on your behalf

-- Fight to negotiate a fair and reasonable settlement offer with insurance companies, and
+- Fight to negotiate a fair and reasonable settlement offer with insurance companies

-- Have our award-winning trial lawyers argue your case in court if negotiations don’t yield a settlement offer you like.
+Jason Stephens is an award-winning trial lawyer.
+He will be ready to argue your case in court if negotiations don’t yield a settlement offer you like.

-We want to make things as easy as possible for you.
-So, we’ll stand by your side from start to finish and handle the details of your case.
-While we do that, you can concentrate on getting better.
-Give our Fort Worth law firm a call today to learn more.
+Fort Worth law firm, Stephens Law Firm, PLLC wants to make things as easy as possible for you.
+So, Jason Stephens will stand by your side from start to finish and handle the details of your case.
+While he does that, you can concentrate on getting better.
+Give his Fort Worth law firm a call today to learn more.

-At-Fault Parties Are On the Hook For Damages After a Car Accident
+At-Fault Parties Are On the Hook For Damages After a Fort Worth Car Accident

 Texas has “fault” or “at-fault” insurance rules.
 This simply means that whoever is responsible for causing an accident is on the hook for resulting damages.
 Or, in most cases, the at-fault party’s insurance company must pay.

-- Speak with witnesses and interested parties, and
+- Speaking with witnesses and interested parties, and

-- Bring in experts to help us understand the more complicated aspects of your case.
+- Bringing in experts to help understand the more complicated aspects of your case.

-We’ll search high and low for evidence to help us establish why your accident happened and, in turn, who’s at fault.
-When we have this information, we can prepare a strong argument on your behalf and demand the compensation you deserve.
+Jason Stephens will search high and low for evidence to help him establish why your accident happened and, in turn, who’s at fault.
+When he has this information, he can prepare a strong argument on your behalf and demand the compensation you deserve.

-Who Might Be Liable For My Injuries After a Car Accident?
+Who Might Be Liable For My Injuries After a Fort Worth Car Accident?

 - Product manufacturers, and more.

-What happens when more than one person causes an accident?
+What happens when more than one person causes an auto accident near you?
 In that case, fault is divided and allocated between all responsible parties.
 The bigger the role someone plays, the greater their financial liability for resulting harm.

-How Sharing Fault For Your Fort Worth Car Accident Might Affect Your Case
+How Can Sharing Fault For Your Fort Worth Car Accident Affect Your Case?

 - Sharing fault won’t automatically disqualify you from recovering compensation.